segrowth/segrowth.github.io/_drafts/2024-06-01-object-oriented-programming.md

 }
 ```

-> A <b>constructor</b> is a special method designed to create an object.
-It initializes the new object, typically
+> A <b>constructor</b> is a special method designed to create an object, named the same way as the class.
+It initializes
-taking arguments that help set essential member variables for immediate use.
+the new object, typically taking arguments that help set essential member variables for immediate use.
 {: .prompt-info }

-The constructors not only define how objects are instantiated but also encapsulate the necessary parameters.
-Both
+The constructors not only define how objects are instantiated but also - by letting the parameters be passed only when
+the object is initialized - to encapsulate the necessary parameters.
+Both classes encapsulate their respective
-classes encapsulate their respective dimensions (`radius`, `length`, and `width`) by making them <i>private</i>,
+dimensions (`radius`, `length`, and `width`) by making them <i>private</i>, thereby restricting direct access from
-thereby restricting direct access from outside the class:
+outside the class:
 ```java
 public class Circle implements Shape {
     private double radius;